DengY11/dkv/README.md

-# dkv: a tiny LSM-tree key-value store (C++20)
+# dkv: a LSM-tree key-value store (C++20)

-An embedded, LevelDB-like key-value store implemented from scratch with a clear layout, minimal abstractions, and performance-friendly defaults.
-Ships as a small static library plus tests and benchmarks.
+An embedded, high performance LSM-tree key-value store.
+Ships as a static library plus tests and benchmarks.

 ## Features
 - Write-ahead log for crash safety, memtable backed by sorted std::map